cf-toolsuite/cf-butler/README.md

 DELETE /policies
 ```

-> Delete all established policies
+> Delete all established policies.
+This endpoint is only available when `cf.policies.provider` is set to `dbms`.

 ```
 GET /policies/application/{id}